MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_30_AssignAzureResourceRolesInPrivilegedIdentityManagement.md

 7. When onboarding completes, close the Azure resources – Discovery blade.

-8. In the Azure resources blade, select the resource you just added.
+8. In the Azure resources blade, select the subscription.

     ![Screen image displaying the recently added Azure resource](./media/lp4-mod3-pim-az-resource-overview.png)